windmill-labs/windmilldocs/docs/openflow.md

 ![Prop picker](./assets/prop_picker.png)

-There are also 2 optional fields:
+There are also the `stop_after_if` optional object:

+If present

-- stop_after_if_expr: Evaluate a javascript expression that takes the result as an input to decide if the flow should stop there.
-For instance useful to stop a flow that is meant to watch for changes if there are no changes.
+- `stop_after_if.expr`: Evaluate a javascript expression that takes the result as an input to decide if the flow should stop there.
+Useful to stop a flow that is meant to watch for changes if there are no changes.
-- skip_if_stopped: A flag in the case the the above expression stops the flow to consider the flow to be a skip or a success.
+- `stop_after_if.skip_if_stopped`: A flag in the case the the above expression stops the flow to consider the flow to be a skip or a success.
 A skip is useful in the context of flows being triggered very often to watch for changes as you might want to ignore the runs that have been skipped.